Can you trust what you see here?

 You might wonder why I’m doing this: where’s the payoff?
 Good question, one you should ask of any website like this.
 Here’s the answer.
 I built this site in about the year 2000, adding to it and updating steadily since then.
 So it is a convenient resource for me.
 And getting emails from people who have been helped by reading here keeps me going.

 This site receives no financial support from pharmaceutical companies or my employer-hospital or anywhere else.
+In its first year, I asked two pharmaceutical companies for a grant to help me get it started.
+That was in 2001 to 2003.
+Keeping a website up costs almost nothing, so I’ve not sought any further grants.
+Nice to be independent of that!
 For many more details, if you’re skeptical (that’s fine, and wise), see my Funding page.

 How do you decide what to trust?

-Most of the national experts whose opinions I refer to here have had to meet a tough standard of evidence for their research.
+What you can do is evaluate the “evidence”.
+Most of the national experts whose opinion I refer to here have had to meet a tough standard of evidence for their research.
 You should trust them over someone who has not had to test their theory.
 If you know what a randomized trial is, and why that is the best thing to trust, skip the next section.